AAlab1819/ProjectTeam01-B/README.md

     - |S| = 5 --> `((?))` (not fulfilled)

-2. Check one index with other index from left to right (encounter '(' and '?').
+2. if 0 ≤ s[1..i].count('(') + s[1..i].count('?') - s[1..i].count(')') for each 1 ≤ i ≤ |s|.
+Therefore, we must check one index with other index from left to right (encounter '(' and '?').
 2 dimensional array is used because we want to check one index with another index.
 Therefore to achieve this method, we use 'for' looping to check one index with another. 'cur' variable to save the changes and 'vis' array to record the current "feasible" bracket.
 If we find `(` bracket and `?` (since `?` could be considers as correct bracket, then the `cur` will be increased.
 Else, if `cur` is less than 0, then it did not meet the expetation of the bracket that we desire in this particular method (for example: ")", "())", or "?))" ) it will breaks.

          for(int i = 0; i < len; i++)
          {